Brennall/HFH-SRD/Chapter02.md

 Maximum Level:		13

-Dwarves are stout, short, bearded demi-humans who average a height of approximately 4’ and weigh about 150lb.
+Dwarves are stout, short, bearded demi-humans who average a height of approximately 4' and weigh about 150lb.
 Perhaps not surprisingly, they have skin, hair and eye colors in earth tones.
 Dwarves have a reputation for having surly attitudes, and are particularly gruff with elves.
 They value precious metals and stones, and live in deep underground vaults, where they endure constant raids from the orcs, trolls, and even worse denizens of the darkness below.

-Dwarves trained to defend their race’s underground vault from the endless hordes that threaten it are called vaultguards.
-Though most vaultguards are born, live and die in the vault, from time to time a young vaultguard will be dispatched to foreign realms on a warrior’s pilgrimage.
+Dwarves trained to defend their race's underground vault from the endless hordes that threaten it are called vaultguards.
+Though most vaultguards are born, live and die in the vault, from time to time a young vaultguard will be dispatched to foreign realms on a warrior's pilgrimage.
 The few vaultguards who return from such pilgrimages bring gold and glory to their clans, often leading them to found new vaults and become great lords.
 The dwarven vaultguard class represents such a dwarf.

 Dwarven vaultguards are highly trained combatants.
 At first level, dwarven vaultguards hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws as fighters, by two points every three levels of experience.
 They increase their base damage roll from successful missile and melee attacks by +1 at 1st level, and by an additional +1 at 3rd, 6th, 9th, and 12th level.
 Due to their short height, dwarven vaultguards cannot use human-sized two-handed weapons (such as two-handed swords or pole arms) or longbows, but they can use any other weapon or armor.
 They are trained to fight wielding a weapon and shield, wielding a weapon two-handed, and wielding a weapon in each hand.